-The higher levels of CRB Check, the Standard and Enhanced CRB Checks are only available for companies to obtain on behalf of their employees.
+The Standard and Enhanced CRB Checks are only available for companies to obtain on behalf of their employees.
 The company would need to have at least 2 members of staff officially employed by the business to be able to access the Standard or Enhanced CRB Check.

-To apply for your own Basic Disclosure please call us on 01254 355688 or apply online.
+To apply for your own Basic check please call us on 01254 355688 or apply online.

 2. How often do I need to renew my CRB Check?

-There is no official expiry date on a CRB Check or a Basic Disclosure.
+There is no official expiry date on a CRB Check.
 It is the decision of either the employer or organisation as to when they would like their checks to be renewed.

 There is a date on the certificate which indicates when the check was completed and issued.
 An employer is not informed if more information is added to the applicants criminal record since a CRB Check was completed on that individual.
 Therefore, organisations renew their employees CRB Checks for the purposes of best practice.